MakeSchool-Tutorials/sa-2018-giphy/P03-Giphy-Search/content.md

 We're using Handlebars–everything inside the double-braces (`{{...}}`)–to render a search result _only if_ we pass in a `searchResultUrl`.
 We need to define `searchResultUrl` (or not) based on the response from our call to the Giphy API `/search` endpoint.

 Giphy's search results include 10 .gifs, but to keep things simple we only want to return one.
-To make things a little _less_ simple, we'll select a random search result so that our users wil see a little variety if they submit the same search query.
+To make things a little _less_ simple, we'll select a random search result so that our users will see a little variety if they submit the same search query.

 <!-- TODO: info box about #if and other Handlebars helpers -->